leiweibau/Pi.Alert/docs/DEVICE_MANAGEMENT.md

       notification to this device for X hours
     - *(Useful to avoid notification saturation on devices that frequently connects and disconnects)*
+  - **Favorite**: Mark the device as favorite and then it will appears at the begining of the device list

-# Privacy & Random MAC's
+# Random MAC's
 <!--- --------------------------------------------------------------------- --->

+These **random MACs** are used for software-based network interfaces.
+Here, however, **Random** does not mean that they necessarily change every time, but merely that they were created **randomly**.
+Such **Random MACs** can currently be recognized by the characters "2", "6", "A", or "E" as the 2nd character in the Mac address.

-The latest versions of some operating systems (IOS and Android) incorporate a new & interesting functionality to improve privacy: **Random MACs**.
+The newer versions of some operating systems (IOS and Android) also have a function to improve data protection: **Random MACs**.
 This functionality allows you to **hide the true MAC** of the device and **assign a random MAC** when we connect to WIFI networks.

 This behavior is especially useful when connecting to WIFI's that we do not know, but it **is totally useless when connecting to our own WIFI's** or known networks.

 **I recommend disabling this operation when connecting our devices to our own WIFI's**, in this way, Pi.Alert will be able to identify the device, and it will not identify it as a new device every so often (every time IOS or Android decides to change the MAC).

 ### IOS
 ![ios][ios]